opengisch/QgisModelBaker-docs/en/meta_attributes.rst

 **Syntax**

-After the start of ``!!@`` the attribute name follows, then equal, then attributevalue:
+After the start of ``!!@`` the attribute name follows, then equal, then the attribute value:

 ::